 In the USA

 If you live in the United States, do you want to stay relatively close to home?
 If you don't live in the USA, is it your dream to honeymoon here?
-If you answer yes to either question, check out these recommendations for romantic places:
+If you answer yes to either question, you might want to honeymoon in a city, at the beach, or in Hawaii.

 In the Tropics

 Since some like it hot - and you may never be in better shape than on your honeymoon and eager to show off your bod - many couples choose beach vacations.
-These are among the most popular destinations.
+Mexico, the Caribbean Islands, and Central America are among the most popular destinations.

 Should You Plan (or Agree to) a Surprise Honeymoon?